Many businesses have suffered financial strain in the wake of COVID-19.

 Try to Renegotiate the Contract

-In the unprecedented circumstances created by the COVID-19 pandemic, it is to be expected that many people may find themselves unable to fulfill contract obligations.
+In the unprecedented circumstances created by the COVID-19 pandemic, many people may find themselves unable to fulfill contract obligations.

 Litigation can be an expensive option.
 Further, you may struggle to collect on a judgment if the other party is insolvent.